-Most of the operators provide two options to their customer to go for a postpaid or a prepaid connection.
+Most of the operators provide two options to their customers, to go for a postpaid or a prepaid connection.
 A postpaid as well as a prepaid connection has its advantages and disadvantages.

-Usually any operator will have 70%-80% customer base comprising of pre-paid customers and rest of the customer base will come from post-paid side.
-For an operator it is always good to have more post-paid customers.
+Usually, an operator will have 70%-80% customer base comprising of pre-paid customers and rest of the customer base will come from post-paid side.
+For an operator, it is always good to have more post-paid customers.

 You might be willing to know about the differences between the two types of customers, services and systems.
 Let me list down few major differences between the two:

-Service Payments: This is the most important factor which differentiate between two customer bases.
-Pre-paid customers make payment in advance before using the service where as post-paid customers use offered services throughout of the month and at the end of the month, customer receive the bill, to pay within the given timeframe.
+Service Payments: This is the most important factor, which differentiates between two customer bases.
+Pre-paid customers make payment in advance before using the service where as post-paid customers use offered services throughout of the month, and at the end of the month, customer receives the bill to pay within the given time frame.

-Charging & Billing: For pre-paid customer it is required to charge the customer in real time for all the usage where as post-paid customers can be charge at the end of the month.
+Charging & Billing: For pre-paid customer, it is required to charge the customer in real time for all the usage where as post-paid customers can be charged at the end of the month.

 Supported Network: A long time ago, the network of the prepaid and the postpaid connections were different.
 This used to invoke complaints that the prepaid connection would offer better connectivity than the postpaid or vice versa.
 This is the age of convergent billing and operators are running their business with the same network without compromising communication quality.

 Network elements (like switches, SMSC) produce raw usage called Usage Detail Records (UDRs) or Call Detail Records (CDRs), which contain information required by the billing system:

 Called number (the number receiving the call) (B number)